What Is Surplus Income If I Go Bankrupt?

 John lives alone and earns $18/hour for a 40 hour work week.
 He gets paid semi-month (twice a month).
 His take-home is $1,200 and doesn’t fluctuate.

 John would be required to pay $155.50 to his trustee for a 21 month period totalling $3,265.50.
 At the end of the 21 months period, if there was no change to his income or family size during the bankruptcy, and he paid the required amount, (assuming there are no objections to his discharge) he would receive an automatic discharge from his bankruptcy.

 Every month that a person remains bankrupt they are required to submit a statement of income and expense to their trustee.
 This is really just a list of all of the different types of income that came into the household (paycheques, support payments, child tax benefits, rent from tenants – all money coming in, no matter the source) and how that money was spent.
 The trustee will use this report to determine if any surplus income is owed by the bankrupt.

 In cases like the example above, the surplus income calculation is fairly straightforward as John’s income doesn’t change.
 It can become more complicated if there are many people in the household with varying amounts of income.

 If John was paid bi-weekly (alternating weeks) then a few times a year he would receive an extra pay cheque.
 This would increase his surplus income obligation as it would increase the amount he is required to pay on average during the bankruptcy.

-In this scenario, John’s average surplus is calculated by adding up his surplus obligation for each month ($1,782) and dividing it by the total number of months (6 months).
-His average surplus income obligation is therefore $297 per month for a 21 month period.
+In this scenario, John’s average required payment is calculated by adding up his surplus obligation (required payment) for each month ($2,133) and dividing it by the total number of months (6 months).
+His average surplus income obligation (required payment) is therefore $355.50 per month for a 21 month period.